Oso1718/Multi-store-optimizer./README.md

 The system was intentionally designed to support machine learning extensions.Planned features include:

-- Location system for scrap the closest supermarkets and be region based improving results.
+- Location-aware scraping to prioritize supermarkets near the user's region, improving relevance of price comparisons.
 - Embedding-based product similarity: Use vector embeddings to improve product matching across stores where product names differ.
 - Shopping basket optimization: Compute the minimum cost combination of stores for an entire grocery basket.
 - API layer: Expose the ranking and comparison engine through a REST API.
-- User Interface for deployment in real world.
+- User interface for real-world deployment.

-This system is intended to work as a first layer of a more complex project which is based on create personalized diets.
-This layer would be used to be connnected to the diet app which gives the list of products for the recipes and then is searched by the optimizer giving a full user experience.
+This system is intended to serve as the first layer of a larger project focused on personalized nutrition systems.
+The long-term goal is to connect dietary recommendation systems with grocery price optimization.
+A diet application would generate a list of ingredients for recipes, and the optimizer would then compute the most cost-efficient stores for purchasing them.

+## Example Usage

 ## Potential Applications